DCFApixels/DragonECS/README.md

 ```

 ## System
-Represent the core logic defining entity behaviors.
-They are implemented as user-defined classes that implement at least one of the process interfaces.
+Represents the core logic defining entity behaviors.
+Systems are implemented as user-defined classes that implement one or more process interfaces.
 Key processes include:
 ```c#
 class SomeSystem : IEcsPreInit, IEcsInit, IEcsRun, IEcsDestroy {